10 Self Defense Tools You Can Legally Carry In Canada

-Whether you're walking home late at night or going for a jog in an unfamiliar area, you might be tempted to equip yourself with a self-defense tool just in case.
+Whether you're walking home late at night or going for a jog in an unfamiliar area, you may consider carrying tools or devices that make you feel safer.

 Short on time?
 Jump To: